By Amanda Haas

 Grilled Rib-Eye & Hassleback Sweet Potatoes with Amanda Haas

-One hour before grilling, remove the steaks from the refrigerator and let come to room temperature.
+One hour before preparing, remove the steaks from the refrigerator to allow them to come to room temperature.

 2 (1-1/2 to 2 lb) bone-in rib-eye steaks

-When ready to cook, set the Traeger temperature to 400°F and preheat with the lid closed for 15 minutes.
+When ready to cook, set Traeger to 400°F and preheat, lid closed for 15 minutes.

 400 ˚F / 204 ˚C